appleiphonedddd/NDHU_OS_2023/README.md

 # NDHU_Operating_system_engineering_2023

-`NDHU_Operating_system_engineering_2023` project belongs to the Digital Learning Technology at National Dong Hwa University.
-The purpose of this project is to help optimize the layout of stores within the mall.
-For instance, stores catering to families with children can be strategically placed in areas frequented by families
+`NDHU_Operating_system_engineering_2023` project belongs to the Operating system engineering at National Dong Hwa University.
+The purpose of this project is to compile source code then create a Linux Operating system in QEMU system emulator, finally you can input linux command line in terminal

 ## Contents